 You should harvest asparagus spears when they are 6 to 10 inches (15.2 to 25.4 centimeters) tall.
 This usually means the spears will be at least 0.5 inches (1.3 centimeters) thick.

-On average, this will mean harvesting asparagus spears every 1 to 3 days, depending on quickly the plant is growing.
+On average, this will mean harvesting asparagus spears every 1 to 3 days, depending on how fast the plant is growing.
 According to Virginia Tech, you can expect 3 to 4 pounds of asparagus for every 10 feet of asparagus plants.

-When harvesting, use a knife to cut the spears near the soil.
-Be sure to store the harvested spears in a cool place and eat them soon afterwards, since they do not keep well.
+Be sure to store the harvested spears in a cool place.
+Eat asparagus soon after harvest, since they do not keep well.

 If you wait too long to harvest asparagus, the spears will become too tall and thick.
 This makes them tough and fibrous (stringy), and they will be difficult to eat.

-On the other hand, if you harvest your asparagus too much in one year, it will cause decreased growth and yields in the next year.
+On the other hand, if you harvest your asparagus too much in one year, it will cause decreased growth and lower yield in the next year.
 This is especially true for young asparagus plants.